GWC-DCMB/curriculum-notebooks/paper/paper.md

 GM070449).
 ZL received support from the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1256260.
+BNW received support from the National Science Foundation Graduate Research Fellowship Program under Grant.
+No DGE 1256260 and NIH Training Program in Genomic Science (T32-HG000040-22)

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.